rickardo-roxas/database-management-gui/README.md

 5. **RAGUDOS**, Hannah T. - 2233361
 6. **ROXAS**, Johan Rickardo A. - 2233375

-## Description
-The MixedFractionArithmetic class is a programming class that performs arithmetic operations on mixed fractions, which are a combination of a whole number and a fraction.
-The class contains methods for addition, subtraction, multiplication, and division of mixed fractions, as well as simplifying mixed fractions, converting them to improper fractions or decimals, and comparing them for equality or magnitude.

 ## Installation and Usage
-To use the MixedFractionArithmetic class, simply download the source code and run the program on your computer.
+To use the projects, simply download the source code and run the program on your computer.
 The program requires an IDE or a Java development environment to run.
 The program also includes a GUI class that allows for user input and output of mixed fraction arithmetic calculations.

-To use the GUI, simply launch the program and input the mixed fractions you wish to perform arithmetic operations on.
-The program will display the output of the arithmetic operation in the result field.
+To use the GUI, simply launch the executable classes.

 ## License
 For academic purposes only.